oimodeler/oimodeler/docs/source/getting_started.rst

     >>Uniform Disk x=5.00 y=-5.00 f=0.50 d=3.00

-Or if we want to print the details of a parameter:
+If we want the details of one of the component parameters, we can access it by its name in the directory ``params`` of the component.
+For instance to access the diameter **d** of the previously created uniform disk:

 .. code-block:: python

     print(ud.params['d'])

 .. code-block::

     >>oimParam d = 3 ± 0 mas range=[-inf,inf] free

+The same for the **x** position:

 .. code-block:: python